 Things to know about diving in the Great Blue Hole

 The Great Blue Hole is located about 43 miles off the coast of Belize.

 The majority of tours to Belize Blue Hole leave from San Pedro, Caye Caulker, or sometimes, Belize City, and take about 2 hours one way.
-It’s also possible to snorkel in Blue Hole, but you will not see much here because most cool things such as stalagmites and stalactites are located much deeper.
+It’s also possible to snorkel in Blue Hole, but you will not see much here because most cool things such as stalagmites and stalactites are located much deeper than the surface.

 - The Great Blue Hole is an advanced diving site.
-If you are a newbie diver, get comfortable diving in more shallow areas with the depth of at least 30 feet before booking a diving tour of the Great Blue Hole.
+If you are a newbie diver, get comfortable diving in more shallow areas before booking a diving tour of the Great Blue Hole.

 - The Great Blue Hole is one of the most popular diving places in the world.
 It’s a good idea to book tours ahead of time, especially if you travel during the high season.

 - The Great Blue Hole is deep and diving here will feel colder than at Hol Chan.
 Consider wearing a wet suit to stay warm.

 - If you don’t want to dive, you can also snorkel in the Blue Hole and around the surrounding reefs.

 PRO TIP: You can also book a flight over Blue Hole from San Pedro with Tropic Air or Maya Island Air to see the Blue Hole and the Belize Barrier Reef from above.

 Diving Blue Hole is one of the best things to do on Ambergris Caye among thrill-seekers and adventure lovers.
 This is a day-long adventure, so make sure to allocate at least an extra day if you want to dive in Blue Hole.